-$tpi = R \ge N/D$
+$$tpi = R \times N/D$$

 By inserting your numbers into the formula, the tpi can quickly be calculated.

 More often, a spinner will want to spin to a specific tpi.
 This can be done by trial and error, or alternately, a calculation can be completed to give the information needed.
 The above formula can be rearranged to look like this: